-Gossip and rumors among customers, in markets, on the

-Internet, in e-mail, etc. (hereinafter "rumors")

-- Rumors caused by inaccurate or inadequate reporting by mass media - A negative public image caused by an inappropriate response to accidents, such as system failure, personal information leakage or operational error, or a fundamental management problem - Rumors related to financial institutions that are partners in the ATM business, external contractors, or other partners
+- Gossip and rumors related to the Group among customers, in markets, on the Internet, on social media, in e-mail, etc. - Rumors related to the Group caused by inaccurate or arbitrary reporting by the media - A negative public image caused by an inappropriate response to accidents, such as system failure, personal information leakage or operational error, or a fundamental management problem - Rumors related to financial institutions that are business partners, external contractors, or other parties the Group has transactions with

 Seven Bank's basic policy is to respond to these reputation risks accurately and urgently, based on the facts.
 The Bank will take care to prevent the generation of rumors that may damage it.
-It also has a framework in place to minimize damage by responding appropriately internally and externally in the event that one of the above-noted risks materializes.
+It also has a framework in place to minimize damage by responding appropriately in the event that such a rumor is generated or responding externally in an appropriate manner in the event that an accident or a problem that affects the core of the Group's management occurs.

-However, because Seven Bank has many business partners and external contractors, it could become involved in various difficulties even if it is not to blame, which has the potential to affect the Bank's reputation and results.
+However, because the Group has many business partners and external contractors, it could become involved in various difficulties even if it is not to blame, which has the potential to affect the Bank's reputation and results.